syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-   _Figure_ _1_: Setup - Essential QuickTest Professional Welcome screen_

-2. Click Next.
+2) Click Next.
 The User Information screen opens.

    ![](Installation-and-Deployment_images/Installation-and-Deployment_img4.png)

-   _Figure_ _2_: User Information screen_

-3. Enter your name, organization and enter the license key in the corresponding text boxes provided.
+3) Enter your name, organization and enter the license key in the corresponding text boxes provided.

    N> Use Essential Studio Unlock Key as the Unlock Key for Essential Testing Studio.
 For version previous to 6.3.0.6, use “Syncfusion199“ as the Unlock Key.

-4. Click Next.
+4) Click Next.
 The unlock key is validated.

    ![](Installation-and-Deployment_images/Installation-and-Deployment_img6.png)

-   _Figure_ _3_: Select Destination Location

-5. Click Next.
+5) Click Next.
 The Select the installation folder window opens.

    ![](Installation-and-Deployment_images/Installation-and-Deployment_img7.png)

-   _Figure_ _4_: Select Installation Folder

-6. To install in the default location, click Next.
+6) To install in the default location, click Next.
 You can also browse to choose a required location.
 When you click Browse to select the desired location, the Destination Location screen displays the selected location.

-7. Click Next.
+7) Click Next.
 The Installation options window opens.
 Choose one of the following installation options as required: